OpenTechSchool-Brussels/generative-art-with-processing/Particle-system.markdown

 ##a) Object, variables, methods & PVector##
 If before we had dots moving alone a frame, with only `x` evolving, now we have the whole deal: `(x,y)`.
 While we could treat each information independently (at the cost of repeted code, implying more energy & time spent, and errors) we can see them as a whole, as a complexe variable, called an object.
 There are many kind of object, in our case, this one is called a `PVector` (P for processing, Vector for ... vector).
 As such, it defines a new type of variable.
 It can be used to store 2D or 3D data, in our case we'll only take care of 2D vectors.

 But a `PVector` is not a variable type, it's an object type and hence define an object.
 Objects don't exactly behave as variables.
 They store some, so you can access them, but on top of that you have inner functions (called methods), in order to act on them.
 At first, when imagining an object, you can imagine a human.
 Variables of the human object could be its name (text variable), its age (int variable) and its height (float variable).
 Its methods could be "breathing", "running" or "screaming".
-Beside all that, since we handle a complexe object and not anymore a simple variable, we need to constructe it.
-This is done by calling a function, called the constructor (which handly has the same name than the type), it handle the whole initialisation of the object.
+Beside all that, since we handle a complex object and not anymore a simple variable, we need to construct it.
+This is done by calling a function, called the constructor (which handily has the same name than the type), it handle the whole initialisation of the object.

 So, let's review the different possibility of the `PVector` type.
 Always keep in mind `PVector` is not an object itself, but a type.
 So the inner variables and methods will be of the instance of this type.
-Let's see some of the possibilties of `PVector` instances.
+Let's see some of the possibilities of `PVector` instances.
+The upcoming code has no specific aim but to show you how `PVector` are working.

 ```java
 PVector p1, p2, p3; // As any other type, we declare our object at the root.